wchan29/wchan29.github.io/_portfolio/wempec_mini_dyne.md

 </figcaption>

-For those who are interested in learning more in details about the inner workings of dynamometer, I would recommend checking out the dynamometer Wikipedia page [here](https://en.wikipedia.org/wiki/Dynamometer).
+**NOTE:** For those who are interested in learning more in details about the inner workings of dynamometer, I would recommend checking out the dynamometer Wikipedia page [here](https://en.wikipedia.org/wiki/Dynamometer).
-{: .notice--primary}
+{: .notice--info}

-# 3. Some basic design requirments ...
+# 3. Design Requirments
 Here are some of the few basic requirements for this dynamometer,

 1. Must fit on a typical lab bench. (about X by X).